jorge-cardoso/jorge-cardoso.github.io/_posts/books/2014-08-15-programacao-de-sistemas-distribuidos-em-java.md

 	<figcaption>Cardoso.
 FCA 2008.</figcaption>
 </figure>

 The purpose of this book is to present the concepts and technologies needed to develop distributed systems in Java.
-It describes and illustrates how sockets, CORBA, RMI, and Web services can be used to design and implement distributed systems.
-This book is an indispensable compendium for BSc and MSc students, and professionals, involved with the implementation of distributed systems.
+It describes and illustrates how sockets, CORBA, RPC, Java RMI, and Web services can be used to design and implement distributed systems.
+This book is an indispensable compendium for BSc/MSc students and professionals involved with the implementation of distributed systems.
+The topics covered include:

 1. Evolution of Computing Systems
 2. Data Networks